Through The Fibro Fog

 • I suggest that using fresh mango is better, if possible.
 It is easier to blend into a puree and so combine with the oats and milk.

-• Be sure to stir well so the oats are evenly distributed and can soak up the milk to become creamy and delicious!
+• Be sure to stir well so the oats and chia seeds are evenly distributed and can soak up the milk to become creamy and delicious!

 • Check to see if the oats need a touch more milk when serving.
 If the mixture seems a little too thick add another tablespoon or so to preference.